tiger-swallowtails-2014/write-now/README.md

 Use this and the [errors][] method to display a helpful error message if a user enters an invalid URL, giving them the opportunity to correct their error.

+## Optimize Your Learning

-## More on Validations, Constraints, and Database Consistency
+### More on Validations, Constraints, and Database Consistency

 We often want to put constraints on what sort of data can go into our database.
 This way we can guarantee that all data in the database conforms to certain